 Spectator Viewing areas

-Home supporters have 64 spaces for wheelchair users available to them, and these can be found at pitchside and on a raised platform.
-24 spaces for wheelchair users can be found at pitchside and on a raised platform in the away section for away supporters.
+Home supporters have 67 spaces for wheelchair users available to them, and these can be found at pitchside and on a raised platform.
+18 spaces for wheelchair users can be found at pitchside and on a raised platform in the away section for away supporters.
 The club do offer ambulant, blind or partially sighted supporters an option to sit in the disability area which is designated to for anyone who has a disability.
 This area has no steps to access.
 As well as this we also offer them the chance to sit anywhere in the ground as long as they feel comfortable with it

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 There are 12 accessible toilets inside the stadium for home and away fans and are located in the Kop Corner, Gil Merrick both home and away, Garrison Lane Paddock Area and Tilton Stand.
-The club shop is accessible for all fans and does not have a low level serving counter.
+The club shop is accessible for all fans but does not have a low level serving counter.
 Catering kiosks in the home and away sections do not have low level serving counters and so are not fully accessible.

 Accessible services & information

-The club does have a hearing loop within the ticket office and Kop reception as well as a big screen to relay messages to Deaf and hard of hearing fans in the ground.
+The club have hearing loops located within the ticket office and Kop reception as well as a big screen to relay messages to Deaf and hard of hearing fans in the ground.
 Match commentaries, provided by local hospital radio are available via headsets from reception.
 A limited number of headsets are available on request (please book in advance with BCFC reception before matchday).
 There is a £5 deposit, which is refundable upon return of the headsets on the same day.
-Facilities for assistance dogs and seats are located with extra room to accommodate them.
+Water bowls are available for assistance dogs and seats are located with extra room to accommodate them.
 The concourses do not have rest areas included.